 LEE –Structural Experimentation Laboratory

 LEE is equipped to carry out tests on structural elements manufactured in various different types of materials.
-Tests on beams, columns, slabs, walls, stairs, posts, pipes and other components of civil construction can be performed.
-This laboratory can also undertake traditional or innovative technology research on the production of structural elements in high-performance structural concrete and prefabricated structures in concrete, steel, wood, structural masonry, reinforced mortar, glued laminated timber, composites of glued laminated timber reinforced with resistant fibers, and other composites.
-Other activities include traditional or innovative solutions, damage diagnosis and the reconstruction and reinforcement of structures.
+Tests on beams, columns, slabs, walls, stairs, posts, pipes and other civil construction components can be performed.
+This laboratory can also undertake traditional or innovative technology research on the production of structural elements in high-performance structural concrete and prefabricated structures in concrete; in steel; in wood; structural masonry; reinforced mortar; glued laminated timber; composites of glued laminated timber reinforced with resistant fibers, other composites and traditional or innovative solutions; damage diagnosis and the reconstruction and reinforcement of structures.

-The laboratory infrastructure available attends the needs of teaching activities for both undergraduate and graduate students, as well as research and outreach projects.
-LEE is installed in an area of 400 m², comprised of a test room with an area of 252 m² and height of 8 m, where a 10 m x 10 m reaction slab is installed, a carpentry room with an area of 50 m ², a design room with an area of 38 m² and a controlled environment room.
+The laboratory’s infrastructure meets the needs of the undergraduate and graduate teaching activities, as well as of research and outreach activities.
+LEE is installed in an area of 400 m², and is comprised of a test room with an area of 252 m² and height of 8 m, where a 10 m x 10 m reaction slab is installed; a carpentry room with an area of 50 m ²; a design room with an area of 38 m²; and a controlled environment room.
 The laboratory has various pieces of equipment:

 - A bridge crane (50 kN capacity);

 - Two hydraulic systems to be coupled to load actuators;

 - Hydraulic cylinder actuators (800 kN, 250 kN and 100 kN each);